caleb-stahl/cs190n_Team1_Final_Project/README.md

 ## Results

-Check out the `results` folder to view the `puffer_rf.ipynb` file with our results included.
+Check out the `results` folder to view the `puffer_rf.ipynb` file with our results included in the output.
 These results are analyzed more in our [research](https://www.overleaf.com/read/kdhxkvthnnsx#d9ef1c) paper as well.

 ---